We earn commissions from qualifying purchases through our affiliate links at no extra cost to you. Learn more

 The Traeger Woodridge is the right choice if you:

-Who Should Buy the Green Mountain Daniel Boone
+Who Should Buy the Green Mountain Ledge Prime 2.0

-The Green Mountain Daniel Boone Prime Plus is the right choice if you:
+The Green Mountain Ledge Prime 2.0 is the right choice if you:

-- Want direct-flame searing — The open-flame feature gives you searing capability that Traeger does not offer at this price
+• Want direct-flame searing — The open-flame feature gives you searing capability that no Traeger under the $1,799 Woodridge Elite offers, and it's now the core reason to choose GMG

-- Prioritize cooking versatility — The combination of smoking and direct-flame searing on one grill is hard to beat
+• Prioritize cooking versatility over price — smoking plus direct-flame searing on one grill is hard to beat, but at ~$1,045 you're paying a premium for it now, not saving money

 Frequently Asked Questions